-Individual research projects deal with the following topics: language multiplicity in Armenia and its impact on the relations to Byzantium (Emilio Bonfiglio), global connections as well as seminomadic groups in the Caucasus (Nicholas Evans, 2016-2017), agency of groups and individuals in texts and charters of the 13th century (Matthew Kinloch), mobility of elites as well as microstructures and transcultural phenomena in the empire of Nikaia (1204-1261) (Ekaterini Mitsiou, 2016-2018), digital tools for the mobility of people and objects as well as concepts of social and spatial theories (Johannes Preiser-Kapeller), organised lay piety and religious group formation (Claudia Rapp), the mobility of manuscripts between Constantinople, Mount Sinai and Southern Italy (Giulia Rossetto, since 2018) and typologies and microstructures of revolt (Yannis Stouraitis, 2016-2017).
+Furthermore, individual research projects deal (among other fields) with the following topics: language multiplicity in Armenia and its impact on the relations to Byzantium (Emilio Bonfiglio), global connections as well as seminomadic groups in the Caucasus (Nicholas Evans, 2016-2017), agency of groups and individuals in texts and charters of the 13th century (Matthew Kinloch), mobility of elites as well as microstructures and transcultural phenomena in the empire of Nikaia (1204-1261) (Ekaterini Mitsiou, 2016-2018), digital tools for the mobility of people and objects as well as concepts of social and spatial theories (Johannes Preiser-Kapeller), organised lay piety and religious group formation (Claudia Rapp), the mobility of manuscripts between Constantinople, Mount Sinai and Southern Italy (Giulia Rossetto, since 2018) and typologies and microstructures of revolt (Yannis Stouraitis, 2016-2017).

 Claudia Rapp (project leader)